-Safety-net Grants are awarded each year to programs that provide short-term assistance with basic needs defined as: Safe shelter, Food, Clothing, Personal care items, Infant essentials, Prescription medication, Low- or no-cost healthcare, Utilities/rent assistance and Transportation to access any of these services.
+Safety-net Grants are awarded each year to programs that provide short-term assistance with basic needs defined as: Safe shelter, Food, Clothing, Personal care items, Infant essentials, Prescription medication, Low- or no-cost healthcare, Utilities/rent assistance, and Transportation to access any of these services.

-Programs must be located in Cabell, Lincoln, Mason and/or Wayne counties in West Virginia or Lawrence County, Ohio.
+Programs must be physically located in Cabell, Lincoln, Mason and/or Wayne counties in West Virginia or Gallia and Lawrence County, Ohio.

-All organizations requesting safety net funding for must complete a Letter of Intent (LOI).
+All organizations requesting safety net funding must complete a Letter of Intent (LOI).
 If this is a collaborative effort, the lead 501(c)3 organization should complete the LOI.
 Applicants meeting the required criteria will be notified by email, at which point the organization will be invited to submit a full grant application.

-Grant Range: \$4,000 to \$20,000 Grant Term: July 01 - June 30
+Grant Range: \$4,000 to \$20,000 Grant Term: January 1 - December 31